raigu/x-road-soap-envelope-builder/README.md

 Useful for making X-Road requests directly over HTTP.

-The goal of this library is to allow composition of X-road request processing from third-party components by introducing missing piece - X-Road compliant HTTP request body.
+The goal of this library is to allow composition of X-Road request processing from third-party components by introducing missing piece - constructing of X-Road compliant HTTP request body.

 # Usage